-Please fill out this registration form for Spring 2024 if you have not already.
-You only need one submission per registrant.
+Please fill out this form to make an account and register for Spring 2024 if you have not done so already.
+You need one account per registrant.

 - Instructor: Dr. Hisham Abdelrahman